Learning in the Flow of Work 2024: Everything L&D Should Know

 Wondering if you miss anything in your preparation to digitize your training?
 This is just what you need.

-So what is Learning in the flow of work?
+So What is Learning in the Flow of Work?

 The idea of ‘learning in the flow of work’ is that employees can have short pieces of learning while working.
 In other words, they can access knowledge right at the time they need to address any problems or challenges.
 This allows employees to gain knowledge without disrupting the daily workflow.